ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/index.md

 Alternatively, you can send a `reconfig` query through any ZooKeeper-compatible client.
 :::

-A node `/keeper/config` is present that contains last committed cluster configuration in the following format:
+A virtual node `/keeper/config` contains last committed cluster configuration in the following format:

 ```
 server.id = server_host:server_port[;server_type][;server_priority]